jyoshimi/scientometrics/gephi_readme.txt

 		- Layout > Label Adjust to get the labels not to overlap

 - Preview tab
+	- (For labels to show up here, "Edit labels" step above required.
+An alternative to export with no labels and then to edit png directly.
+Svg too large to deal with.)
+	- Nodes: can set border width to 0 and opacity > 70
 	- Node labels > show labels: checked
 	- Node labels > proportional size: checked
 	- Node labels > color: custom > black
 	- Node labels > outline opacity > 0